RahulModak74/Bayesian-Traffic-Prism/EDR/README.md

 cjs file is a sample referece implementation of agent to collect telemetry data in clickhouse..
 In actual scenarios you may want to build it as exe in c++ or c# but thats ur choice.
 This is least resistance agent.

-You can query clickhouse and extract data in attack_data.csv and run above python scripts for slow mvoing attacks
+You can query clickhouse and extract data in attack_data.csv and run above python scripts for slow moving attacks